A Guide to Understanding Vertical Lift Modules

 Step 3: Factor in VLM options and features, including service after the sale

-VLMs can be customized with a variety of different features.
+VLMs can be customized with a variety of different sophisticated features.
 Features offered are sophisticated product identifier systems, integrated inventory management software, and multiple operator access openings.

-All of our White Systems automated storage and retrieval systems are fully customizable to meet each client’s unique needs.
-White has its own factory trained service technicians in field offices across the country.
-You can rest assured that VLM service and scheduled maintenance needs will be met quickly and reliably.
-We take pride in our VLM hardware and software and celebrate the superior customer service we provide before, during, and after the sale.
+All our White Systems automated storage and retrieval units are fully customizable to meet each client’s unique needs.
+White has its factory-trained service technicians in field offices across the country.
+VLM service and scheduled maintenance needs will be completed quickly and reliably.

 Take it With You